avimehenwal/python.avimehenwal/docs/tutorial/01_rudimentry.md

   * call by value

 Pickeling/Unpickeling
 : Pickling is converting an object to a string representation in python.
 Generally used for caching and transferring objects between hosts/processes.
+Python Objects => Strings

 Lambda Function
 : Lambda in Python is an anonymous function created at runtime.
 E.g.